πŸ‡ΏπŸ‡¦ Online Trading South Africa

 3. Deposit Funds

-You can fund your account using:
+You can fund your trading account using:

-• EFT payments
+• EFT (Electronic Funds Transfer)

 • Debit cards